 This weekend I’ll be presenting at the first Melbourne Festival of Death and Dying.
 My topic is Rituals of Laying Out and Vigil.
-I wonder how you respond to this idea, and if you would come?
+I’m an educator and my goal is to help people to learn more about end of life practices they’re unfamiliar with.
+I wonder how you respond to people being laid out after death, and if you’d attend a workshop?
 You might think of laying out as being something that Catholics do, or that nurses do, or that people from other cultures do.
 You might not think of laying out as something that any family can do.

-We have so little practice with death in our culture.
+As consumers, Australians are poorly educated about funeral or end of life options.
+Many have little practice with the physical reality of death.
 A new acquaintance and I were talking over a cup of tea.
 ‘I’m 53 and I’ve never seen a dead body,’ she said.
 ‘I know very little about death and when my parents go, who knows what we’ll do?’

 Laying out a body is a time when close people can be part of a transformative process.
 If there has been long illness all the struggle can be washed away.
 If there has been an accident, that reality can be taken in a little more gently.
 If the person is very old and has been living in the garments of age, they can be dressed beautifully.